izzy-baulk/EPQ-artefact/essay.md

 ### Compton Scattering

 The Compton scattering effect describes the interaction that takes place between a photon of energy between 30keV-30MeV, and a free, stationary electron, where eV is energy measured in electronvolts.
-One electron volt is the energy gained by an electron when accelerated through a potential difference of 1 volt.
+One electron volt is the energy gained by an electron when accelerated through a potential difference of 1 volt[^1].
 When these particles collide, the photon imparts some momentum to the electron, causing a change in direction and wavelength of the photon, and a change in the velocity of the electron.
-The illustration below shows this process, with *λ* representing the incoming photon, *λ’* representing the photon after the collision, *θ* representing photon scattering angle, *Φ* representing electron scattering angle, and *e-* representing the scattered electron[^1]
+The illustration below shows this process, with *λ* representing the incoming photon, *λ’* representing the photon after the collision, *θ* representing photon scattering angle, *Φ* representing electron scattering angle, and *e-* representing the scattered electron[^2]

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/79797035/230788567-631402ac-8141-4fac-afb9-6591555b3d1c.png"></img>
-###### Fig 1 - illustration of a collision involving compton scattering [^1]
+###### Fig 1 - illustration of a collision involving compton scattering [^2]

 The standard equation for Compton scattering, relating photon wavelength pre and post collision, electron rest energy, and photon scattering angle, was established by Arthur Compton and won him the Nobel Prize in 1927, and is shown below:

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/79797035/230788650-39f581dd-9a25-4b5d-a908-34eaa4a7b1bc.png"></img>
-###### Eqn 1 - equation for compton effect using photon energies[^2]
+###### Eqn 1 - equation for compton effect using photon energies[^3]

 Using E<sub>o</sub> = m<sub>e</sub>c<sup>2</sup>, where E<sub>o</sub> represents the rest energy of an electron, this equation can be rearranged to give:

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/79797035/230788799-60cd5759-049a-4616-96c5-0ce35c455c70.png"></img>
-###### Eqn 2 -  equation for compton effect using electron rest energy[^2]
+###### Eqn 2 -  equation for compton effect using electron rest energy[^3]

 ### Python and Additional Libraries